System

 Why clean Snap App Cache?

-- SQLite cache databases used by snapped apps can become page-fragmented over time; VACUUM rewrites the database file without deleting rows, reducing wasted space and improving startup or history-loading responsiveness
+• SQLite databases used by snaps for cache indexes and local state can accumulate page fragmentation over time; VACUUM rewrites the database file without deleting rows, which can reduce wasted space and fix unusually large cache databases

 What gets cleaned